vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/workshops-catalog.rst

       ]
     }

-Where a field has the same name as it appears in the ``Workshop`` custom resource, it has the same meaning.
+For each workshop listed under ``environments``, where a field has the same name as it appears in the ``Workshop`` custom resource, it has the same meaning.

 The ``duration`` field provides the time in seconds after which the workshop environment will be expired.
 The value can be ``null`` if there is no expiration time for the workshop.